Lazy-Solutions/AdvancedSceneManager/docs/readme.md

 # Advanced Scene Manager Documentation

-> ⚠ This documentation reflects the upcoming ASM 3.2 release.
+> ⚠ This documentation reflects the ASM 3.3 release.
-> Some features or API changes may not yet be available in 3.1 and earlier.
+> Some features or API changes may not yet be available in 3.2 and earlier.

-This repository contains the official documentation for **Advanced Scene Manager**.
+This repository contains the official documentation for **Advanced Scene Manager**, a scene management framework for Unity.

 - 📁 [Browse guides](guides/readme.md)
 - 📁 [Browse API Reference](api/readme.md)